MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 -	**Shell:** I generally recommend the Funnyplaying "IPS Ready" ones if you don't want to trim anything.
 If you don't use these, then you're on your own for how to prepare it - generally, you can follow guides for preparing a Pocket for an IPS screen kit.
     - RGRS: <a href="https://retrogamerepairshop.com/products/funnyplaying-game-boy-pocket-q5-ips-ready-shell-housing-no-cut?pr_prod_strat=copurchase&pr_rec_id=d8b0186ad&pr_rec_pid=6280907751596&pr_ref_pid=6115075391660&pr_seq=uniform">FunnyPlaying Game Boy Pocket IPS Backlight Ready Shell Housing No Cut</a>
+    - FunnyPlaying: <a href="https://funnyplaying.com/collections/product/products/gbp-retro-pixel-ips-coustom-shell?variant=33054643060797">GBP RETRO PIXEL IPS CUSTOM SHELL</a>
 -	**Screen Kit:** This is the important one.
 You need this specific type of kit - the Q5 IPS with OSD.
-It goes by many names, the maker is Hispeedido.
+It goes by many names, the maker is Hispeedido (*not* FunnyPlaying).
 Laminated ones are *not* compatible, but kits that include a lit-up logo are fine to use.
 Make sure you DO NOT get the Game Boy Pocket version - it is not compatible!
+Also, be sure to test this screen kit before installing it, preferrably with an original Game Boy Color.
+Sometimes they arrive damaged, and once you've installed, it may not be possible to get a refund.
     - RGRS: <a href="https://retrogamerepairshop.com/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228">GBC Q5 XL IPS Backlight with OSD</a> OR <a href="https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-q5-osd-ips-kit-with-color-changing-logo?variant=41819042185388">Game Boy Color Q5 OSD IPS Kit with Color Changing Logo
+    - AliExpress: <a href="https://www.aliexpress.us/item/3256801650459088.html?spm=a2g0o.productlist.main.1.758e53f17WUFK2&algo_pvid=24ef67e3-d608-4269-a663-05eafed1bd17&algo_exp_id=24ef67e3-d608-4269-a663-05eafed1bd17-0&pdp_npi=3%40dis%21USD%2145.9%2145.9%21%21%21%21%21%4021224e9b16816641208271256d074d%2112000017802039303%21sea%21US%210&curPageLogUid=dCymHIE0cr4X">GBC Q5 IPS LCD Kit</a>
     - HHL: <a href="https://handheldlegend.com/products/game-boy-color-ips-lcd-q5-hispeedido">Game Boy Color IPS LCD Q5 - Hispeedido</a>
-    - AliExpress: <a href="https://www.aliexpress.us/item/3256801650459088.html?spm=a2g0o.productlist.main.1.758e53f17WUFK2&algo_pvid=24ef67e3-d608-4269-a663-05eafed1bd17&algo_exp_id=24ef67e3-d608-4269-a663-05eafed1bd17-0&pdp_npi=3%40dis%21USD%2145.9%2145.9%21%21%21%21%21%4021224e9b16816641208271256d074d%2112000017802039303%21sea%21US%210&curPageLogUid=dCymHIE0cr4X">GBC Q5 IPS LCD Kit</a>
 -	**Lens:** I recommend you get an "IPS Lens" as the viewing area is slightly larger than the OEM one.
     - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-lenses-1/products/funnyplaying-game-boy-pocket-ips-retro-pixel-mod-led-hole-glass-screen-lens?variant=37635319988396">FunnyPlaying Game Boy Pocket IPS Retro Pixel Mod LED Hole Glass Screen Lens</a>
+    - FunnyPlaying: <a href="https://funnyplaying.com/products/gbp-retro-pixel-ips-glass-lens?_pos=1&_sid=ec7345577&_ss=r&variant=31969857437757">GBP RETRO PIXEL IPS GLASS LENS</a>
 - **Buttons:** Funnyplaying models are generally OEM-like (IMO), but you can also use OEM ones.
 Or any other maker of buttons!
 (Make sure you get Game Boy *Pocket* buttons - Game Boy *Color* buttons will not fit.)
   - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-custom-pocket-buttons?variant=41432879169708">FunnyPlaying Game Boy Pocket Custom Buttons</a>
   - LabFifteen: <a href="https://labfifteenco.com/collections/game-boy-pocket-buttons">Custom buttons</a>
+  - FunnyPlaying: <a href="https://funnyplaying.com/products/gbp-custom-buttons?_pos=2&_sid=1bdf0ccb6&_ss=r&variant=33054652039229">GBP CUSTOM BUTTONS</a>
 - **Membranes:** Important, but very forgettable!
 You will need them even if you install tactile switches.
   - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-pocket-silicone-button-contact-pad-membranes?variant=40593166401708">FunnyPlaying Game Boy Pocket Silicone Button Contact Pad Membranes
+  - FunnyPlaying: <a href="https://funnyplaying.com/products/replacement-silicone-pads-for-gbp-mgb?_pos=3&_sid=1bdf0ccb6&_ss=r&variant=39378004705341">GBP/MGB REPLACEMENT SILICONE PADS</a>
-- **Speaker:** There are lots of options for this as well, including using the OEM one.
+- **Speaker:** There are tons of options for this as well, including using the OEM one.
+Game Boy Color *and* Game Boy Pocket speakers are compatible, since they are the same part.
   - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-audio/products/funnyplaying-clear-game-boy-color-speaker?variant=37728953761964">FunnyPlaying Clear Game Boy Color & Pocket Speaker</a>
+  - FunnyPlaying: <a href="https://funnyplaying.com/products/clear-gbc-mgb-speaker?_pos=1&_sid=2cc6157b6&_ss=r">CLEAR GBC/MGB SPEAKER</a>
 - **Battery Tabs:** This one is another part I commonly forget about.
 You *cannot* use Game Boy Color ones, you *must* use Game Boy Pocket battery terminals.
 Luckily, they're very easy to find.
   - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-power/products/gbp-game-boy-pocket-high-quality-replacement-battery-contact-terminals?variant=37893131305132">GBP Game Boy Pocket High Quality Replacement Battery Contact Terminals
 - **Stickers:** Completely optional, but they can really bring a build together.
 Especially if you have custom Pocket Color stickers!